software-patterns/workshop/patterns/00_PATTERN_TEMPLATE.md

 Methods change; goals stay the same.

-**Instead of describing methods, describe patterns: the wholes and relationships that come into being when the method works exactly as it is supposed to.**
+**Instead of describing methods, describe patterns: the centers and relationships that come into being when the method works exactly as it is supposed to.
+Patterns are landmarks we can use to get our bearings as we experiment our way toward creating living wholes.
+We can describe the interactions between patterns—how the patterns support each other—in the form of a pattern language.**

-When subgoals are expressed as patterns, people can use whatever tools they are comfortable with, and whatever methods exist within their culture, to create a system that has the pattern.
-Then they can judge what they have created against the pattern and determine if the pattern is truly present, and if not, try again.
+When people share a pattern language, they can use whatever tools they are comfortable with, and whatever methods exist within their culture, to create a system that has the patterns.

-An important point about patterns is that they do not occur in isolation.
-To construct "an" instance of a pattern as a thing unto itself is to miss the point.
-Patterns are not parts that are assembled to build a system.
-Rather, they are phenomena that occur, densely packed and overlapping, within a system that is alive.
+Then they can judge what they have created against the patterns and determine if those patterns are truly present, and if not, try again.

+Viewed this way, a pattern language does superficially resemble a kind of method.
+You can use the language like a cookbook, creating and assembling patterns one by one.
+But this step-by-step method, though useful, is not prescribed.
+Indeed, to create really profound designs, in which the patterns are tightly packed and interrelated, we have to abandon step-by-step methods and view the patterns not as recipes but as touchstones.
+We can then begin to evaluate, and perhaps even understand, the results of the unconstrained, informal processes that characterize the work of a master.

+> Indeed it turns out, in the end, that what [the pattern language] method does is simply
+> free us from all method.
+>
+> —Christopher Alexander, _The Timeless Way of Building_

+Pattern languages free us.
+They allow us to be ourselves.
+Instead of applying science to our methods, and worrying "are we doing it right?", we can apply science to our *results*, and ask "did it work?"
+We can work together as our true, individual selves, secure in the knowledge that if we go astray, it will not be for long, because we will see that the patterns are not right, and correct them.

+# Caveats

+A pattern language can only work when each pattern is objectively present in or absent from any given system.
+Anyone who knows the patterns should be able to walk into a codebase or a workspace and assess in a few moments whether a given pattern is present or not.
+The same applies to the problem statement of a pattern.
+To be useful, a pattern must resolve real forces that are really present within a system.
+If the forces addressed by a pattern are vague or subjective, people can get caught in endless debates about whether the pattern is applicable to them.

+We must also beware of [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law):

+> When a measure becomes a target, it ceases to be a good measure.
+>
+> —Marilyn Strathern, paraphrase of [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law)

-Furthermore, when we reach directly for patterns, we miss the point.
+When we make the creation of patterns an overriding goal, we miss the point.
-The [One-Hundred-Line File](./100-line-file.md) pattern does not mean we should arbitrarily chop long files into 100-line chunks just to satisfy the pattern.
+The [100 Line File](./100-line-file.md) pattern does not mean we should arbitrarily chop long files into 100-line chunks just to satisfy the pattern.
 It only means that the largest files in a healthy codebase tend to be about a hundred lines long.
 As an analogy: if a doctor